“Tomorrow is often the busiest day of the week.”

 Now, nothing wrong with a little escape from time to time.
 But if you procrastinate too much you will not get the most important things done.
 And you will also send yourself into negative spirals where your self-esteem plummets and you spend your days or more in a vague negative funk.

 So what can you do?
 Here are 7 timeless tips to help you to stop procrastinating and start living your life more fully.
-And if you want to then you can learn much more about becoming more productive, focused and minimizing stress in my training kit The Art of Relaxed Productivity.
+And if you want to then you can learn much more about becoming more productive, focused and reducing procrastination in your life then have a look at my Stop Procrastinating Now Course.

 1. Stop thinking.
 Start doing.